What is server security?

 - Password protect the screen savers.

-A timed password-protected screen saver should be implemented to protect unattended systems from hijacking.
+It would be best if you implemented a timed password-protected screen saver to protect unattended systems from hijacking.

 - Restrict users from installing software

 The only use of authorised software should be allowed, and standard users should not perform installations.